SKIP TO PAGE CONTENT

 • CSCI 4341 Machine Learning

-1. Graduate AI Certificate with the following required courses
+1. Graduate AI Certificate with the three required courses

 • CSCI 5313 Artificial Intelligence